There was a time, not so long ago, when teachers were eagerly sought-after for their knowledge and wisdom. Today, students have Google for that.

 Here are three ways to do just that.

 Tip #3: Don't stop teaching and learning the required material just because you come to the end of a chapter.
 Extend the learning beyond the pages.
 Make a list of the new questions you and/or your child have and delve deeper.
-Teach your child that learning should never end, but instead, be the catalyst for our continued growth even as adults.
+Teach your child that educational exploration should never end, but instead, be the catalyst for our continued growth even as adults.

 Sure, Google is pretty spectacular, but nothing will take the place of the care, consideration, and cleverness that a teacher can bring to the lives of children.